Klortho/jatsdoc/README.md

     bundle install

-### Generate the documentation
+### Link to the documentation

-The following downloads the official jQuery documentation from GitHub, and puts it into the *tmp* directory.

-    thor docs:download

-This converts the documentation into the JSON format required by this library:

-    thor docs:generate
+You'll need to generate a documentation set in the correct format, and link to it with a softlink named *docs*.

 ### Start the dev server